Bridges Cross development with green OX Place logo

 OX Place completed this development of 36 homes in the city centre in November 2023.

-The development is a single block of four to six storeys, made up of 18 one-bed flats, 17 two-bed flats and one three-bed flat.
+The development is a single block of 4 to 6 storeys, made up of 18 1-bed flats, 17 2-bed flats and 1 3-bed flat.

-Each flat has a private garden or balcony and the homes also have access to two feature communal courtyards.
+Each flat has a private garden or balcony and the homes also have access to 2 feature communal courtyards.

 Bridges Cross is probably best known to current Oxford residents as the site of former homeless hostel Lucy Faithfull House.
 A bench in one of the courtyards features a plaque commemorating Lucy Faithfull, a social worker and lifelong campaigner for children’s rights.